Stabilization of a two-dimensional quantum electron solid in perpendicular magnetic fields

 In Fig.~\ref{fig1}~(a), we show a set of voltage-current characteristics at a temperature of 60~mK in zero magnetic field at different electron densities in the insulating regime $n_{\text{s}}<n_{\text{c}}$ (here $n_{\text{c}}\approx 0.7\times 10^{10}$~cm$^{-2}$ is the critical density for the metal-insulator transition in our samples); the corresponding interaction parameter $r_{\text{s}}$ exceeds 20 at these values of $n_{\text{s}}$.
-Two-threshold voltage-current curves are observed at electron densities below $n_{\text{onset}}\approx 0.3\times 10^{10}$~cm$^{-2}$.
+Two-threshold voltage-current curves are observed at electron densities below $n_{\text{s}}\approx 0.3\times 10^{10}$~cm$^{-2}$.
 With increasing applied voltage, the current stays near zero up to the first threshold voltage.
 Then, the current increases sharply until the second threshold voltage is reached, above which the slope of the $V$-$I$ curves is significantly reduced, and the behavior becomes linear although not ohmic, consistent with the previously obtained results \cite{brussarski2018transport,melnikov2024collective}.

-The main result of the paper that the double-threshold voltage-current characteristics are promoted by perpendicular magnetic fields, $B$, is shown in Fig.~\ref{fig1}~(b) at a temperature $T=60$~mK for $B=3$~T. One can see from the figure that the double-threshold behavior arises at an order of magnitude lower voltages and considerably higher electron densities compared to the zero-field case.
+The main result of this Letter that the double-threshold voltage-current characteristics are promoted by perpendicular magnetic fields, $B$, is shown in Fig.~\ref{fig1}~(b) at a temperature $T=60$~mK for $B=3$~T. One can see from the figure that the double-threshold behavior arises at an order of magnitude lower voltages and considerably higher electron densities compared to the zero-field case.
+The peak of broadband current noise between the two threshold voltages is observed in the absence or presence of the magnetic field (not shown here).
+In this Letter, we focus on the range of electron densities near the onset of the double-threshold $V$-$I$ curves.

+Voltage-current characteristics at a temperature $T=60$~mK for $n_{\text{s}}=1.67\times 10^{10}$~cm$^{-2}$ in different magnetic fields are shown in Fig.~\ref{fig1}~(c).
+The double-threshold voltage-current curves arise as the magnetic field is increased.